bhaskarmac/simplegallery/README.md

 ### Todo

-1. Implementaiton like plugin
+1. Implementation like plugin structure
 2. Add options like setting different options for gallery
-3. Optimization
+3. Optimization of code